karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.

+`build_debug.bat` is like `build_release.bat` but makes a debuggable executable, in case you need to debug your non-hot-reload-exe.

 There are also some additional files with some helpers that I find useful.
 See [Optional files](#optional-files) below.

 ## Setup and usage